 Can I rent out a house I just bought?

-In most cases, you can rent out your house at any time.
+If you bought a house with cash, yes.
+If you have a mortgage, you will need to contact your lender.
 If your home is part of a homeowner’s association (HOA), be sure to look into your covenants first to stay compliant.
 It isn’t uncommon for HOAs to limit rentals in some form or another.
 Learn more about renting out your house.

 Interested in buying or selling?